 How can kakeibo help you save money?

 Kakeibo keeps your savings goals front and center.
-Similar to “spare change” apps like Stash and Acorns, the kakeibo approach helps you save cash little by little in a way that’s sustainable over the long term.
+Similar to “spare change” apps like Acorns, the kakeibo approach helps you save cash little by little in a way that’s sustainable over the long term.
 Setting a savings amount I knew I could achieve was empowering.

 And kakeibo is designed for long-term financial planning; the four questions required me to think about my future goals.
 Like any good budgeting system, kakeibo helps you prepare for the future without feeling deprived or panicked in the present.